Using Jobcentre Plus

 What services will I be offered at Jobcentre Plus?

-You can get a range of help and advice via the Gov.uk website, including access to the UK’s largest jobs database and phone-based job match service, Jobseeker Direct.
-It also has an online job kit.
-The jobs database is available through personal kiosks in job centres; find a job that interests you, print off the details and use the free phones to contact employers straightaway.
+You can get a range of help and advice via the Gov.uk website.
+This includes access to the UK’s largest jobs database and an online job kit.
+The jobs database is available through personal kiosks in job centres.
+Once you get there, all you have to do is find a job that interests you, print off the details and use the free phones to contact employers straightaway.

-Who can sign on for Jobseeker’s allowance (JSA)?
+Who can sign on for Jobseeker’s allowance (JSA) or Universal Credit?

-People who are over the age of 18 and unemployed can apply for JSA.
-If you are 16 or 17 years old, you may be eligible, too, as long as you fit into one of the following categories:
+Anyone over the age of 18, unemployed and living in the UK can apply for JSA.
+If you’re wondering what benefits 16 years olds can claim, don’t panic.
+At 16 or 17 years old, you can still be eligible, as long as you fit into one of the following categories:

-- You are forced to live away from your parents
+- You’re forced to live away from your parents

 - You will suffer severe hardship if you don’t get JSA

-The process will start with either a new claim for Jobseeker’s Allowance or a claim for Universal Credit, depending on your circumstances and the area you are living in.
-You may want to contact the
+The process will start with either a new claim for JSA or a claim for Universal Credit, depending on your circumstances and the area you are living in.
+If you don’t know which one you should be claiming, try contacting the Jobcentre Plus beforehand to find out.
+It’s also possible to start a claim for new-style Jobseekers Allowance by phone or online here.
+And you can start a claim for Universal Credit online here.

-You’ll then be asked to attend a new jobseeker interview.
-This is often the most daunting part of the process, but attending is crucial for claiming benefits and might even lead to you finding a job.
-It’s also important to try and establish a good relationship with your advisor as you’ll probably see the same person regularly.
-“Think about how you come across to your advisor,” advises 19-year-old Fizza Sachedina, who was on income support while at college.
-“Be aware of your persona and your temper.”
+You’ll then be asked to attend an interview either in person or on the phone with a ‘work coach’.
+We’re not gonna lie, this is usually the most daunting part of the process.
+But attending is crucial for claiming benefits and might even lead to you finding a job.
+It’s also important to try and establish a good relationship with your work coach as you’ll probably speak to the same person regularly.
+“Think about how you come across to your work coach,” advises 19-year-old Fizza Sachedina, who was on income support while at college.
+“Be aware of your persona and your temper while communicating with them.”

-Your advisor will explain how Jobseeker’s Allowance works and draw up a Jobseeker’s Agreement, which confirms the kind of work you’re looking for and your availability.
-If you don’t understand anything, either ask them for clarification or look it up yourself online later.
+Your coach will explain how Jobseeker’s allowance or Universal Credit works and draw up something called a ‘Claimant Commitment’.
+This just confirms the kind of work you’re looking for, your availability and what you’ll be required to do to continue receiving financial support.
 “Take everything down in writing,” says Fizza.
-“Get it on headed paper, with the date and time and who you’re talking to, so you can refer back to it if you need to.”
+“Get it on paper, with the date and time and who you’re talking to.
+That way you can refer back to it if you need to.”

 What if I can’t even afford to job hunt?

-Your advisor can give you a small discretionary amount of financial help to get you kick started with clothes and travel expenses for interviews.
+Your work coach can give you a small discretionary amount of financial help.
+This’ll help get you kick started with clothes and travel expenses for interviews.
 There’s also help available to make the transition from claiming benefits to starting paid employment easier.

 How can I make sure I get the job I want?

-Your advisor should have an understanding of your background, qualifications and skills and help you look for appropriate jobs.
-You’ll have to be proactive about applying for jobs you want, though.
+Again, your work coach is your best buddy.
+They should have an understanding of your background, qualifications and skills and help you look for appropriate jobs.
+But it’s a two-way street.
+You’ve gotta keep researching as well.
 “Don’t wait for your advisor to contact you,” says Fizza.

 - If your circumstances change – for example if you inherit money, get a job or decide to go to college – make sure you inform your advisor.